symbol/symbol-docs/source/guides/restriction/delegating-the-mosaic-restrictions-to-a-third-party.rst

 4. The KYC provider has encounters three potential investors:

 * Alice provides a valid passport but no proof of address.
-The KYC provider awards Alice's account with the mosaic restriction ``{kyc, Is_Verified, 1}``.
+The KYC provider awards Alice's account with the mosaic restriction ``{kyc, IsVerified, 1}``.
 * Bob provides a valid passport and proof of address.
-The KYC provider awards Bob's account with the mosaic restriction ``{kyc, Is_Verified, 2}``.
+The KYC provider awards Bob's account with the mosaic restriction ``{kyc, IsVerified, 2}``.
 * Carol provides a valid passport and proof of address.
-The KYC provider awards Carol's account with the mosaic restriction ``{kyc, Is_Verified, 2}``.
+The KYC provider awards Carol's account with the mosaic restriction ``{kyc, IsVerified, 2}``.

 The KYC provider has to tag the accounts accordingly sending mosaic address restrictions.